not2511/we-alert/actual.md

 Create a compelling demo flow - Script a specific user journey that shows off key features Acknowledge future development - Be honest about limitations but show vision for full implementation Prepare for technical questions - Be ready to explain your architecture choices

-Would this adjusted timeline work better for your 3-day constraint?
-I can help you prioritize specific features or provide starter code snippets if needed